 Students must complete all required remediation in math prior to being considered for selection into the major.
 Students are expected to remediate any deficiencies as explained in the College Catalog (see https://www.pct.edu/catalog/admissions-policy).

 This major will follow the transfer standards established by the College which requires a minimum of a "C" grade in transfer courses.
-Official transcripts must be sent to the Penn College Admissions office.
+Official transcripts must be sent to the Pennsylvania College of Technology Admissions office.
 The College may also request official high school transcripts or an official GED score report.
-For all acceptance, transcripts need to be received by December 1st for Fall and for Spring acceptance by June 1st.
-Applicants transferring from other Colleges will have their nursing credits evaluated by Penn College Nursing Official after acceptance into the major.
-See admission standards.
+Students seeking acceptance for spring must submit official transcripts by December 1st and Fall acceptance by June 1st.
+Applicants transferring from other colleges will have their nursing credits evaluated by a Penn College Nursing official after they have been accepted into the major.
 International health credentials/licensure, science courses, and most math courses will not be accepted to satisfy requirements of this major.
-Please see additional information for international students applying to Health Sciences majors.
+Please see international students applying to the School of Nursing & Health Sciences majors for additional information.

 Program GoalsA graduate of this major should be able to:

 - demonstrate professional behaviors in an atmosphere of mutual respect and understanding, with an emphasis on applying leadership and management skills to improve the delivery of health care.
 (Professional Behaviors)